act65/act65.github.io/_drafts/inbetween-posts/2024-01-10-intelligent-immune.md

 ---
 title: Intelligent immunity
 layout: post
+subtitle: What if intelligence evolved within the immune system?
 ---

 > "Why did (our) intelligence emerge from electrical signals, motion control and sensing?
 Why not from the immune system?"

+Instead of neurons and astrocytes, what if the building blocks of intelligence were macrophages, dentritic cells and T-cells?

 Questions:
 - What kind of environment would select for an intelligent immune system?